Any tricks to get my snake plant (AKA mother in laws tongue) to bloom?

 The Dracaena species known as snake plants or mother-in-law's tongue were until recently considered a separate genus, Sansevieria, but have been reclassified following molecular examination.

 Mother-in-law tongue, or snake plant, is a popular houseplant, easy to grow, although slow.
-There are numerous species that fall into two main catagories: tall-growing plants with stiff, erect, lance-shaped leaves; and dwarf-growing rosette forms.
+There are numerous species that fall into two main categories: tall-growing plants with stiff, erect, lance-shaped leaves; and dwarf-growing rosette forms.
 Flowers, which appear only erratically, are whitish or yellowish, narrow-petaled, in clusters on a erect spike and often fragrant.

 For more help caring for this plant, you can refer to our Snake Plant Care Guide.